 It should come as no surprise that content marketing is growing in importance for PR.
 But, much of that value is eroded when content isn’t written correctly.
-With that in mind, here is a list of some grammar rules to keep in mind as you build out content for your brand or for yourself.
+With that in mind, here is a list of some grammar rules to keep in mind as you build out content for your brand, other public relations agencies or for yourself.

 1. Who vs. That

 Put simply, “who” should be used for people, and “that” for inanimate objects.
 For instance:

 - I met a girl who is wearing a red dress.

 - I saw a building that was painted red.
 (Great examples, right?
 Thanks.)

 There are very few people creating content WHO get this right (see what I did there?).